Senate confirms Judge Ketanji Brown Jackson to Supreme Court in historic vote - 1330 & 95.5 WFIN

 Senate confirms Judge Ketanji Brown Jackson to Supreme Court in historic vote

-(WASHINGTON) — The Senate on Thursday confirmed Judge Ketanji Brown Jackson to the Supreme Court, paving the way for Jackson to become the first Black woman in history to sit on the nation’s highest court.
+(WASHINGTON) — The Senate on Thursday confirmed Judge Ketanji Brown Jackson to the Supreme Court, paving the way for her to become the first Black woman to sit on the nation’s highest court.

-It was unclear whether President Joe Biden would make an appearance the mark Jackson’s Senate confirmation.
+The White House said President Joe Biden would mark Jackson’s Senate confirmation with a South Lawn ceremony Friday.
 Vice President Kamala Harris, presided over the Senate and announced the vote.

-Spectators packing the Senate gallery erupted in applause and many of the senators rose in a standing ovation.
+Spectators in the Senate gallery cheered and almost every senator rose in an extended standing ovation.

 Jackson watched the Senate vote at the White House with Biden and her family, a pool report said.